Basically all robot learning systems today (December, 2025) are pure

 success rate from a given state

 .
-This allows for the LLM to simply be
+This allows for the LLM to

-rolled out hundreds or thousands of times from
+simply be rolled out hundreds or thousands of times from

-as a form of exploration, receive
+as a form of exploration,

-update its policy.
+directly update its policy.

 Importantly, this process avoids having to hallucinate a